OECD – WCEFOnline Side Event

 Session 3 – Discussion and Q&A

-This session will invite experts to discuss their insights with regards to the labour market implications of circular economy transition and policies.
+This session invited experts to discuss their insights with regards to the labour market implications of circular economy transition and policies.